Eucharista16/DataScience-In-Python/README.md

 ├── README.md # Project documentation
 └── data/ # (Optional) dataset files if included

+---

 ## 📖 **How to Use**
 1. Clone the repository:

    git clone https://github.com/your-username/your-repo.git
    cd your-repo

-Open the notebook in Google Colab or Jupyter:
+2. Open the notebook in Google Colab or Jupyter:

    Colab: Upload directly to Google Colab

    Jupyter:
    jupyter notebook DataScience_Internship.ipynb

-Run each cell step by step to reproduce the results.
+3. Run each cell step by step to reproduce the results.

-Notes
+---

+## **Notes**

 If the notebook does not render properly on GitHub, open it in nbviewer